From paintbrush to pixel: A review of deep neural networks in AI-generated art: Preliminaries

-Today, text-to-image models such as DALL-E 2 \cite{ramesh2022} or Midjourney have turned AI into a popular tool to produce mesmerizing images.
+Today, text-to-image models such as DALL-E 3 \cite{betker2023} or Midjourney have turned AI into a popular tool to produce mesmerizing images.
 These are \emph{diffusion models} which have shown great success in generating high-quality images.
-They have already been proven to outperform GANs at image synthesis \cite{dhariwal2021}.
+They have shown to outperform GANs at image synthesis \cite{dhariwal2021}.

-In comparison with GANs, the training of diffusion models does not require an adversarial setting.
-The original Denoising Diffusion method was proposed by \cite{dickstein2015} inspired by non-equilibrium thermodynamics that systematically destroys structure in a data distribution, then restores the data.
-Based on this method, \emph{denoising diffusion probabilistic models} or \emph{diffusion models} in short, have been applied to image generation by Ho \emph{et al.} (2020) \cite{ho2020}.
+Unlike GANs, the training of diffusion models does not require an adversarial setting.
+The original Denoising Diffusion method \cite{dickstein2015} was inspired by non-equilibrium thermodynamics that systematically destroys structure in a data distribution, then restores the data.
+Based on this method, \emph{denoising diffusion probabilistic models} or \emph{diffusion models} in short, have been applied to image generation \cite{ho2020}.

-Diffusion models require two main steps in the training phase (Figure~\ref{diff}).
+Diffusion models require two main steps in the training phase (Fig.~\ref{diff}).
 At first, during \emph{the forward (diffusion) process}, random noise is gradually added to the input image until the original input becomes all noise.
 This is performed by a \emph{fixed} Markov chain which adds Gaussian noise for \emph{T} successive steps.
 Secondly, during the \emph{reconstruction} or \emph{reverse process}, the model reconstructs the original data from the noise obtained in the forward process.
 The reverse process is defined as a Markov Chain with \emph{learned} Gaussian transitions.
 Accordingly, the prediction of probability density at time \emph{t} depends only on the state attained at time \emph{(t-1)}.
 Here, $x_1,...,x_T$ are latents of the same dimensionality as the data which make the diffusion models \emph{latent variable models} \cite{ho2020}.